Dempsey496/readme-generater/README.md

 ## Description
 - This app will help users quickly and easily write a readme file using command line.
 ## Installation
-- npm install for inquirer
+- npm install for inquirer.
 ## Usage
 - This application can be used to quickly build the readme file's framework.
 This file can be editted or added to in the future.
 ## Contributing